 - Daydream about an upcoming vacation – Even if you don’t have a vacation planned, think about one you’d like to take and imagine what you’d be doing, what the weather would be like, what yummy pool-side drinks you’d be enjoying (ha!).
 It sounds silly, but I’ve totally done this and before you know it a couple miles have passed.
 Lately I have been thinking about our Disney vacation and imagine how much fun that’ll be seeing ‘A’s’ face light up when she sees her favorite characters, think about how exciting the fireworks display will be, etc.

-- Update your playlist and turn up the tunes! – I rarely ever run with music when I run outside.
-There is something about being outdoors for me that makes it a-ok to be headphone free.
+- Update your playlist and turn up the tunes! – I rarely ever run with music when I run outside (headphone issues and sometimes it’s just nice being outside with just your thoughts).
 So, when I run indoors it helps tremendously to have something else to focus on.
 My last long run I put Celine Dion’s “That’s the Way It Is” on repeat for the last 3 miles haha!
 Whatever gets you through, who cares how cheesy it is!
 There are a few lines in that song that could easily be translated to be running related, and that’s what got me replaying it.
 “Don’t surrender ’cause you can win”, “When you want it the most there’s no easy way out > When you’re ready to go and your heart’s left in doubt > Don’t give up on your faith”, “I see what you’re going through, It’s an uphill climb…”

 - If you’re planning on running a little chunk of your run at one specific pace, make an account at RockMyRun.com and download music mixes that are a certain beats per minute (<– click there for a pace/bpm breakdown).
 When your music and treadmill align, it may make your run feel easier being synchronized.